Skip to content

 The most common pattern is a run custom action with a templated script.
 The step call site supplies typed with input, the schema can apply defaults, and the template expands to a normal built-in step before execution.
 See Custom Actions for the exact rules.

-Third-party actions are called directly by versioned reference:
+Third-party actions are called directly by versioned repository reference:

 yaml